 Profit from operating activities measures earnings power

-The profitability of the Group’s divisions is measured using profit from operating activities (EBIT).
-EBIT is calculated by taking revenue and other operating income and subtracting materials expense and staff costs, depreciation, amortisation and impairment losses and other operating expenses.
+The profitability of the Group’s operating divisions is measured as profit from operating activities (EBIT).
+EBIT is calculated as revenue and other operating income minus materials expense and staff costs, depreciation, amortisation and impairment losses as well as other operating expenses and adding net income from investments accounted for using the equity method.
 Interest and other finance costs/other financial income are deducted from or added to net financial income/net finance costs.
 To be able to compare divisions, the return on sales is calculated as the ratio of EBIT to revenue.